Zero Knowledge Cloud: How to Keep Your Data Safe and Private

 - Divided areas of expertise: The cloud provider is responsible for the physical safety and storage of your data, the encryption solution provides safety from data breaches and data privacy.

 A harmful data breach becomes near impossible: Both the cloud provider and your encryption solution would have to be compromised at the same time.
-Since all your information is only available in encrypted mode at the encryption solution provider, the chances of that are non-existent.
+Since all your information is only available in encrypted mode at the encryption solution provider, the chances of a data breach are non-existent.

 Disadvantages of zero knowledge:

-- If you forget your password (in the case of companies your master password), all your data is lost
+If you forget your password (in the case of companies your master password), all your data is lost, as it is forever encrypted and therefore useless.
+Therefore, Boxcryptor offers companies the possibility to export their master key.
+It should be stored in a safe place to ensure continuous business.

 The privacy of your data is your responsibility, since you are in control of the decision, where and how to store your data.

 The good news is: It is very easy to accomplish data privacy in the cloud.
-It will be even more secure than your external hard drive (these things tend to break down or get lost while travelling.
-Or is that just me?).
+It will be even more secure than your external hard drive (these things tend to break down or get lost while travelling) or the NAS in your company’s basement.

-Zero Knowledge encryption software, such as Boxcryptor, turns your cloud into a fortress of privacy.
-Turn the most user friendly clouds, such as Dropbox, Google Drive, OneDrive, or any other cloud, into a zero knowledge cloud to protect your data in the best way possible.
+Zero Knowledge encryption software, such as Boxcryptor, turns your cloud into a fortress of privacy no matter from what device you access it.
+Turn the most user-friendly clouds, such as Dropbox, Google Drive, OneDrive, or any other cloud, into a zero knowledge cloud to protect your data in the best way possible.